sean-smith/swsmith.cc/github/content/posts/slurm-constraint.md

 queue0*     up   infinite     99  down~ queue0-dy-queue0-m6i32xlarge-[2-100]
 ```

-It'll set that node to `down#` and the rest of the compute fleet will go into `down~` for 10 minutes if it detects one of the following responses from the EC2 API:
+It'll set that node to `down#` and the rest of the compute resource will go into `down~` for 10 minutes if it detects one of the following responses from the EC2 API:

 * `InsufficientInstanceCapacity`
 * `InsufficientHostCapacity`